gtmhub/bulk-avatar-upload/README.md

 # bulk-avatar-upload
-Utility to automatically upload avatars in bulk
+Python utility to automatically upload avatars in bulk

 ### Usage
-1. Enter details for the account & path to where the profile images are that you want to upload.
+1. Enter authentication details for the account & path to where the profile images are that you want to upload.
-ACCOUNT ID - This is the Gtmhub account id which can be found in the account settings.
+**ACCOUNT ID** - This is the Gtmhub account id which can be found at "Settings -> Api Tokens".
-AUTH_TOKEN - This is the Gtmhub auth token which can be found in the account settings.
+**AUTH_TOKEN** - This is the Gtmhub auth token which can be found at "Settings -> Api Tokens".
-PATH_TO_IMAGE_FOLDER - This is the path where all profile images to be checked against the account for upload are stored.
+**PATH_TO_IMAGE_FOLDER** - This is the path where all profile images to be checked against the account for upload are stored.

-2. Run the script.
-There are print lines for debugging commented out, e.g. the response code (line 40) you receive when attempting to update the profile image.

-### Current restrictions
-Profile image names must match exactly the email account name on Gtmhub.
-For the customer I wrote this for, I did some straightforward replacing of the domain to ensure we were just checking the text before the domain as this matched, so it's possible that there are different domains (e.g. example1@domain.onmicrosoft.com vs example1@domain.com) or erroneous naming (some of the files I was uploading were named "example1@domain.com.jpg", for example).
-However, the script isn't set up to do that initially.
-To do that, you're going to want to edit line 52 with conditions that will remove text after the "@"

-e.g. if img_file.startswith(user['email'].replace(".domain.com","")):

-v0.1 is a rudimentary Python script to allow us to do this.
-By v1 I am aiming to have this distributed via a standalone downloadable webpage in a similar manner to the data importer tool.
+  *e.g.* **Windows:** C:\Users\<user>\Pictures\bulk-upload\\\
+         **GNU/Linux, Unix:** /usr/share/images/bulk-upload/
+2. The script compares the name of the image file (e.g. "alice.smith@example.org") to the current list of Gtmhub users that it gets via an API call.
+2.a. **Skip to step 3 if:** Your full **user email addresses** in Gtmhub all **match exactly the filenames** in the image folder ready for upload (e.g. image file name is *exactly* name.name@example.org - not including the file extension)
+2.b.
+If your user email addresses in Gtmhub contain a mix of different domains, e.g. "alice.smith@example.onmicrosoft.com" and "bob.smith@example.org", one minor alteration to the script is needed on line 64.
+Using Python's *replace* function, we can remove text from after the "@" sign from the Gtmhub user email.
+In this case, line 64 would change from <code>email_starts_with_text = user['email']</code> to <code>email_starts_with_text = user['email'].replace('example.onmicrosoft.com','').replace('example.org',''</code>
+This would result in the text coming from the user list as "alice.smith" and "bob.smith" which is then compared to the starting text of the image file.

+3. Run the script.
+The script will print out when the upload has been successful, and an error encountered if it is not.